 Then click Insert Image.

-Here you will upload all of your products.
+Here you will upload all of your product images.

 Now that you have uploaded all product images, you are able to import safely.